philipfoulkes/sctp_exporter/README.md

 All the metrics under /proc/net/sctp/* have been mapped and are being exposed in Prometheus format, thus this exporter should be complete.
-Bugs and errors may still be found as it gets deploy it into, thus changes to this exporter can be expected.
+Bugs and errors may still be found as it gets deploy it into production, thus changes to this exporter can be expected.